 Instructions

-• Rub the pork loin generously with the salt, black pepper and paprika.
+• Trim visible or loose pieces of fat.
+Rub the pork loin generously with the salt, black pepper and paprika.

 • Heat oil in a large skillet over medium heat until shimmering.
 Add pork and sear all around until a nice golden-brown crust forms.
 Once all 4 sides have browned, transfer the pork loin to the slow cooker.

-• Cook on LOW for 5 hours, or until an instant-read thermometer register 145°F. The key to juicy pork is not overcooking it.
-Note: for “fall apart tender” cook up to 8 hours on low.
+• Cook on LOW for 5 hours or until an instant-read thermometer registers 145°F. The key to juicy pork is not overcooking it.

 Thicken Sauce: